andre-maree/DurableRetryFunctionApp/README.md

 - Azurite (optional) for local storage emulation`

 ## Notes
-- Intended for demonstration and learning of durable retries with transient failures.
+- Intended for demonstration and learning of durable retries with http 429 and other transient failures.
-- For production, validate inputs, secure HTTP endpoints, and externalize configuration.